 Written by Andrea Gin and Jennifer Van Evra

-Canada is gearing up to celebrate 150 years since confederation, and to mark the occasion, CBC Music is featuring top up-and-coming acts from cities and regions across the country.
+Canada is gearing up to celebrate another birthday, and to mark the occasion, CBC Music is featuring top up-and-coming acts from cities and regions across the country.

 We’ve polled artists, labels, record stores and colleagues to bring you what we hope is a comprehensive series of the best new and emerging music you should listen to right now.